leomoon-studios/leomoon-textcounter/README.md

   - And the most important feature, GPL

 ## Donations
-Future development of this plugin depends on community donations.
-If you use this plugin, please consider donating.
-Any amount will help and 100% of the proceeds will go towards development of this plugin.
-You can donate using "[THIS LINK](https://www.paypal.me/aminpersia)".
+Future development of this project depends on community donations.
+All proceeds will go towards the development.
+You can donate using "[THIS LINK](https://www.paypal.me/aminpersia)" and make sure to include which project you want to support.

 ## Funded by
   - LeoMoon Studios